pixeljetstream/zbstudio-graphicscodepack/README.md

 # zbstudio-graphicscodepack
 A package for [ZeroBraneStudio](https://github.com/pkulchenko/ZeroBraneStudio) to aid graphics programming in Lua (OpenGL, Vulkan etc.).
 Its content originates from the [Estrela Editor](http://www.luxinia.de/index.php/Estrela/Estrela) from which zbstudio was forked.
+The installation of this package supercedes the "estrela" configuration that zbstudio used previously.

 ## Installation